 The Kirinda Temple is perhaps the most prominent attraction within the confines of the town.
 This ancient temple attracts thousands of pilgrims, owing to its legendary tales.
 Atop a rocky outcrop, it is dedicated to Queen Viharamahadevi – the heart of the age old story which makes this temple special for pilgrims.
 According to legends, when raging waters threatened Ceylon, King Kelanitissa ordered his youngest daughter, then a princess, Vihara Maha Devi into a boat as a sacrifice.
 The waters were calmed and the princess miraculously survived.

 Prepare for sweeping views of the desolate coast, and marvel at the long stretch of sand dunes and the ocean beyond when you visit the temple in Kirinda.
 As you reach the rocky outcrop – a group of boulders piled up in bizarre fashion – you will see a modern statue of Viharamahadevi.
 Watch as pilgirms make their offerings at the dagoba.
 Be sure to look out for Kavantissa’s royal coat of arms – featuring the sun and the moon – carved on a boulder nearby.

-When you Travel to Kirinda, another must-see attraction is the Great Basses Reef Lighthouse, accessible only by boat.
+When you visit Kirinda, Sri Lanka, another must-see attraction is the Great Basses Reef Lighthouse, accessible only by boat.
 The two Basses lighthouses, ‘Great’ and ‘Little’, are among the most famous offshore lighthouses of Asia.